 Establish Comprehensive, Mandatory Training

-Training sessions should be mandatory for all employees.
+Training sessions detailing how to prevent harassment in the workplace should be mandatory for all employees.
 Scheduling and attendance expectations should be made in advance along with specifying that there may be discipline for absences.

 Operate Transparently and Immediately

-Swift response is key if a claim is made.
-Acting quickly and with transparency (when allowed), HR officials should be available for questions and concerns throughout the claim process.
+Unaddressed harassment claims or secretive behavior can create a negative and unhealthy work culture, so a swift response is key if a claim is made.
+HR officials should be quick, transparent, and available for questions and concerns throughout the claim process when allowed.

 Don't Go It Alone

 Acrisure's Agency Partners are experienced in providing EPLI solutions and resources.
 We will act as your partner in harassment prevention including access to a compliance team with human resources support through Acrisure.
-Contact one of our team members to discuss your organization and its risks so we can begin developing comprehensive protection.
+Contact one of our team members to discuss your organization and its risks so we can begin developing comprehensive protection to prevent harassment in the workplace.